 "Latham's music is passionate with biting wit." --NPR

 "One of the sharpest songwriters to emerge of late on the antifolk sphere...Charles Latham could be your new hero." - INDY Weekly

 Charles Latham wields an acid tongue and a poison pen, crafting social criticism, tragicomic narratives, and brutal self-analysis into ramshackle country-rock songs.
-Nearly a decade since leaving the Triangle to wander from Philadelphia to Nashville to Memphis to the U.K., Latham returned to North Carolina in late 2014, laying roots down in Durham.
+After a decade of wandering, from Philadelphia to Nashville to Memphis to the U.K., singer-songwriter Charles Latham returned to North Carolina in late 2014, laying roots down in Durham.
 His 2017 LP, "Little Me Time", found Latham combining his acerbic wit and quirky songwriting with more polished production values and an expansive sound.
 In order to bring the songs to life for live audiences, he recruited an ensemble of local talent, now known as The Borrowed Band.